CommonAccord/Cmacc-Org/Doc/Wx/com/stlstartuplawyer.com/Employ/Handbook/Form/History/Doc_x03.md

 1.7.6.sec=Each regular and temporary employee will further be classified as either exempt or non-exempt.

-1.7.7.sec=•	Nonexempt Employees − Employees who are required to be paid at least minimum wage and overtime at the federal, state or local prescribed wage rate, whichever is higher.
+1.7.7.sec=Nonexempt Employees − Employees who are required to be paid at least minimum wage and overtime at the federal, state or local prescribed wage rate, whichever is higher.
 Nonexempt employees may be paid hourly or salary and are required to complete and provide accurate records of their hours worked.

-1.7.8.sec=•	Exempt Employees – Employees who are not eligible for overtime and in some cases also not subject to minimum wage regulations, in accordance with applicable federal, state and local wage and hour laws.
+1.7.8.sec=Exempt Employees – Employees who are not eligible for overtime and in some cases also not subject to minimum wage regulations, in accordance with applicable federal, state and local wage and hour laws.
 Exempt employees are paid a salary and are expected to work a sufficient number of hours to complete their assigned work duties and responsibilities to meet the goals and client service standards of the Company.

-1.7.=[Z/ol/s8]
+1.7.=[Z/ol-a/s8]

 1.8.Ti=New Employee Introductory Period